AbsoluteStratos/HKCloudServers/gcp/README.md

     -var project=<gcp project name> \
     -var username=<google username>
     ```
+4. If terraform completes successfully, the machines public IP will be printed

+> [!NOTE]
+> Customize the properties of VM inside the [variables.tf](terraform/variables.tf) or via CLI commands.

 > [!NOTE]
 > While the VM may be started, the start up script (which installs docker) will take a minute or two to complete.